Our free membership, business.com+, takes the pain out of choosing new business services.

 Best practices for using emojis at work

-Despite the concerns, many employees still use emojis.
-This is not only because tech-savvy millennials make up a large percentage of the workforce, but also because of the widespread adoption of collaborative office tools, such as Slack, that promote casual work interactions.
+Despite the concerns, many professionals still use emojis, partly because tech-savvy millennials make up a large percentage of the workforce, and also because of the widespread adoption of internal communication apps that promote casual work interactions.

 graphic of two businesspeople sitting on conversation bubbles

-Whether you should use emojis at work depends on context.
+Context is a significant indicator of whether you should use emojis at work.
 If your workplace is informal, emojis are likely more acceptable, particularly if your co-workers use them frequently.

-“If you are creating a professional business email for a new client or business client that you haven’t met personally yet, I would shy away from the use of emojis in any sort of correspondence with them,” said James McCarthy, CEO of Placement Labs.
-“However, if the email recipient is a co-worker/employee or a client with whom you have a friendly, conversational relationship, then you should be able to use as many emojis as you would like.”
+“If you are creating a professional business email for a new client or business contact that you haven’t met personally yet, I would shy away from the use of emojis in any sort of correspondence with them,” advised James McCarthy, CEO of Placement Labs.
+“However, if the email recipient is a co-worker, employee or a client with whom you have a friendly, conversational relationship, then you should be able to use as many emojis as you would like.”

-In response to a serious complaint or issue, emojis are also inappropriate.
-Above all, don’t use one if you aren’t certain what it means and never replace a word with an emoji, added Seamas Egan, CEO of tinyEinstein.
+Above all, don’t use one if you aren’t certain what it means, and never replace a word with an emoji, cautioned Seamas Egan, founder and CEO of tinyCo.

-“Work life without emojis sounds boring to me, but I also understand that there are moments where they are not necessary,” said McCarthy.
+“Work life without emojis sounds boring to me, but I also understand that there are moments where they are not necessary,” McCarthy added.

 “If you’re sending an email to a supervisor, executive or client or work in a corporate environment, emojis may not be appropriate,” said Egan.
 “But for millennials and younger colleagues or in a startup work environment, emojis may be more popular and acceptable.”